-The actual word ‘Urdu’ is of Turkish origin and is derived from the ‘Indic’ phrase ‘Zuban-e-Urdu-Mu’alla‘, which translates in to, “the language of the military camp”.
+The actual word Urdu is of Turkish origin.
+It is derived from the Indic phrase ‘Zuban-e-Urdu-Mu’alla‘, which translates to, “the language of the military camp”.
 Reference to this phrase can be found in Muslim texts from around the middle of the 12th century CE.
-Other phrases were used to describe the language, but over time, the shortened phrase to the ‘Urdu’ word became a metonym for a dialect that was being cultivated for writing and locally-produced literature around the turn of the 1700s.
+Other phrases were used to describe Persian, but over time, the shortened phrase to the ‘Urdu’ word became a metonym for a dialect that was being cultivated for writing and locally-produced literature around the turn of the 1700s.
 This emerging language’s written corpus cannot be dated earlier.
-The natives who spoke this language referred to it as Hindi, or used variations of the term, Hindvi, Hindustani etc.
+The natives who spoke this language referred to it as Hindi, and used variations of the term, Hindvi, Hindustani etc.

-With the emergence of British Colonialism in the subcontinent, they sought to document and codify the languages they encountered.
-In respect of Hindi or Hindustani, it was British colonial linguists who started the practise of calling this language “Urdu” as a means of trying to locate the language in some distant ‘Muslim’ past.
+With the emergence of British Colonialism in the subcontinent, Colonial Officers sought to document and codify the native languages of India.
+In respect of Hindi or Hindustani, it was British colonial linguists who started the practise of calling this variety Urdu as a means of trying to locate the language in some distant Muslim past.
 In doing so, they were politically engineering a social sitiation.
 New attitudes formed around the language, even as it was the British who wrote Urdu’s first grammar books to give some insight into the actual history of Urdu, which at the time, was identitical to Hindi.

-Erroneously, many Pakistanis, or those with highfalutin attitudes towards the Urdu language wrongly ascribe historical importance to the language through imaginary Mughal connections which Hindi clearly lacked.
+Erroneously, lots of Pakistanis and those with highfalutin attitudes towards the Urdu language wrongly ascribe historical importance to the language through imaginary Mughal connections which Hindi clearly lacked.
 They are making allusions to a past that they are imagining, possibly on account of how Pakistan’s Muslim past is constructed ideologically as the successor State to Muslim India’s past.
-If there was any shred of historical truth to their claims, they would be speaking Persian without having the need to also speak English, the colonial language, as proof of their social class.
+If there was any shred of historical truth to their claims, they would be speaking Persian today, without ever having the need to speak English, the colonial language of actual power, as proof of their social class status.

-In fact, the only reason why Urdu assumed an ‘official’ position in the first place, outside the patronage of individual patrons, was because the British promoted the language to statecraft.
-In a bid to demote ‘Persian’, now deemed the language of India’s ‘foreign’ Muslims, colonial officers wanted to adopt a ‘native’ Indian language which could be used in official capacities by ‘native’ Indians, transitioning from their native tongues to Urdu.
+In fact, the only reason why Urdu assumed an official position in the first place, outside the patronage of individual patrons, was because the British promoted the language to statecraft.
+In a bid to demote Persian, now deemed the language of India’s ‘foreign’ Muslims, colonial officers wanted to adopt a native Indian language which could be used in official capacities by natives, transitioning from their actual native tongues to Urdu.

 This policy was then adopted by a number of British Indian Provinces and Princely States including the Princely State of Jammu & Kashmir.

-For those adopting Hindi-Urdu, as a distinct language from Bengali or Sindhi, even in areas that had no connections with the dialect, a number of cleavages emerged as Muslims were keen to use the language with a Persian-derived-Arabic script whilst Hindus insisted on using a ‘native’ ‘Indian’ script.
+For those adopting Hindi-Urdu, as a distinct language from Bengali or Sindhi, even in areas that had no connections with the dialect, a number of cleavages emerged.
+Muslims were keen to use the language with a Persian-derived-Arabic script whilst Hindus insisted on using a native Indian script.
 The identity of the language was then fought over as it became a political football between Hindus and Muslims.

-Gradually, self-affirming Hindus, rallying against India’s Muslim past expunged the old Hindi language of its original Persian-Arabic vocabulary replacing ‘Persian’ words with ‘Sanskrit’ derived words in a bid to make the language more ‘authentic’.
-Self-affirming Muslims did the complete opposite, relying almost entirely on Persian-Arabic words for the language’s higher lexicon in a bid to make the language sound more ‘Muslim’, more ‘foreign’ to India.
-Eventually, the evolving varieties of Hindi and Urdu were artificially ‘engineered’, a stark contrast to how the earlier but shared dialect naturally evolved.
+Gradually, self-affirming Hindus, rallying against India’s Muslim past expunged the old Hindi language of its original Persian-Arabic vocabulary replacing Persian words with Sanskrit derived words in a bid to make the language sound more authentic.
+Self-affirming Muslims did the complete opposite, relying almost entirely on Persian-Arabic words for the language’s higher lexicon in a bid to make the language sound more Muslim and foreign to India.
+Eventually, the evolving varieties of Hindi and Urdu were artificially engineered, a stark contrast to how the earlier but shared dialect naturally evolved.

-Today as speakers of these two distinct lexicons speak their respective dialects, mutual-intelligibility becomes greatly hampered when they resort to their respective variety’s higher lexicon.
+Today, speakers of these two distinct lexicons speak their respective dialects whilst mutual-intelligibility becomes greatly hampered when they deliberately resort to their respective variety’s higher lexicon.

-Once Pakistan came into existence, and Urdu was legislated as the official language of the new country, new fault-lines emerged.
-The attitudes of Urdu speakers did not help, as they began to denigrate speakers of other languages, languages and dialects that had been native to the lands of East and West Pakistan for centuries.
+Once Pakistan came into existence, and Urdu was legislated as the official language of the new country, new ethnic fault-lines emerged.
+The attitudes of Urdu speakers did not help.
+They began to denigrate speakers of other languages, languages and dialects that had been native to the lands of East and West Pakistan for centuries.
 They looked down at the Bengalis and exploited them.
-They opined that the Bengali language and its use of its ‘Indian’ script was not sufficiently Muslim in character.
-They demanded that the Bengalis use ‘Urdu’ and not their native tongue, an indigenous language that was much older than ‘Urdu’ with an even more extensive literature.
-It was from this cleavage, that the Bengali independence movement finds its first seeds, not as an independent movement but a movement to protect the ‘Bengali’ language.
+They opined that the Bengali language and its use of its Indian script was not sufficiently Muslim in character.
+They demanded that the Bengalis use Urdu and not their mother tongue, an indigenous language with a much older pedigree to Urdu, with an even older extensive literature.
+It was from this cleavage, that the Bengal Independence Movement finds its seed, not as an Independence Movement, but a struggle to protect the native language of ethnic Bengalis.

-Astute social commentators in Pakistan have observed the fault-lines caused by the State’s imposed language policy and the attitudes it creates.
-They have even observed the hypocrisy of the ‘elite’ that insists that every Pakistani learn Urdu for the purposes of national cohesion, as they educate their children in English.
+Astute social commentators in Pakistan have observed the fault-lines caused by the State’s imposed language policy and the prejudicial attitudes it creates.
+They have observed the hypocrisy of a Punjabi Elite that insists that every Pakistani learn Urdu for the purpose of national cohesion, whilst educating their children in English.
 They argue that this policy will stop the country from imploding given its huge ethnic diversity.
-The irony of this position couldn’t be more poetic, not least because, it is this ‘social class’ that benefits directly from denying the indigenous ethnic groups of Pakistan the right to preserve and enjoy their culture whilst personally availing themselves of opportunities by ’employing’ their native tongue in official capacities.
+The irony of this position couldn’t be more poetic, not least because it is this social class that benefits directly from denying the indigenous ethnic groups of Pakistan the right to preserve and enjoy their culture, personally availing themselves of opportunities by employing English in official capacities, and not Urdu.

 The Urdu-language policy disconnects local people from state patronage.
-It guarantees a small class of Urdu speakers government jobs all the while they maintain their grip on the country as privileged ‘English’ speakers conducting the affairs of the country in English, a reality denied to the majority of the population, who are encouraged to learn ‘Urdu’ to compete for even scarcer resources in Pakistan.
+It guarantees a small class of Urdu speakers government jobs all the while they maintain their grip on the country as privileged English speakers conducting the affairs of the country in English, a reality denied to the majority of the population, who are encouraged to learn Urdu to compete for scarce resources.

 Lessons to be learnt

-We are not invested in Urdu in the way Pakistani nationals are as they seek fraternity amongst themselves.
+We are not invested in Urdu in the way Pakistani Nationalists are when they seek fraternity amongst themselves.
 They are a seperate community to us because our interests are more humane and people-inclusive.
 Pakistan belongs to an elite, and not 210 million people.

 As I explained in the introduction, when Paharis transliterate Pahari words into a modified Perso-Arabic script (‘nastaliq’) for the purpose of giving expression to their language, they resort to Urdu conventions of spelling, which distort the pronunciation of the original Pahari words.
-Without an established and agreed standard script, this is difficult to avoid, but we should be aware of such conventions.
+Without an established and agreed standard script, this is difficult to avoid and we should be aware of such conventions.

 The upland terrain of the Pahari homeland is remarkably uniform and stands in stark contrast with the lowland plains of neighbouring regions most notably the Punjab Plains and the Pothohar Plateau, (plateaus are flat uplands distinct from hills-mountains).
-For obvious reasons, Pahari also implies an inhabitant of the ‘upland, hilly or mountainous region’, as in ‘hillman’, ‘mountaineer’, ‘uplander’.
+For obvious reasons, Pahari also implies an inhabitant of the ‘upland-hilly-mountainous’ region, as in ‘hillman’, ‘mountaineer’, ‘uplander’.

 The word ‘Pahar’ on the other hand is categorised as singular masculine and translates to ‘mountain, hill’ or any environment that is ‘mountain-like, hill-like’, which in the typographical sense means ‘rocky, steep or undulating’ in the sense of an ‘undulating countryside’.

-Understandably, these extra-territorial nuances can and do produce both positive and negative connotations and oftentimes lead to stereotypical representations.
-For instance, Pahari women are considered attractive whilst the men are seen to possess sturdy constitutions.
-Collectively, the population is considered ‘simpleton’.
+Understandably, these extra-territorial nuances can and do produce positive and negative connotations and, oftentimes, lead to stereotypical representations.
+For instance, Pahari women are considered attractive, whilst the men are seen to possess sturdy constitutions.
+Collectively, the population is considered simpleton and uneducated.
 These are crude stereotypes borne of prejudice and bias for an incredibly diverse population, and are the anxieties of outsiders, and not the natives of the region.
-Although this has not stopped some upwardly-mobile Paharis internalising such anxieties.
+Although this has not stopped some upwardly-mobile Azad Kashmiris internalising such anxieties.

 Etymology of Pahari

-Historically, these communities self-ascribed on the basis of their tribal (caste/clan based) identities, a norm that was quite common throughout the world prior to the advent of nation states post 1800 CE.
+Historically, these communities self-ascribed on the basis of their tribal caste/clan based identities, a norm that was quite common throughout the world prior to the advent of nation states post 1800 CE.
 Regional designations did exist and people were identified on the basis of the regions they hailed from, whether as independent polities or polities controlled by an Empire located elsewhere.
-However throughout these periods in history, these regional designations did not form the basis of identities we take for granted today especially ‘nation state’ or ‘nationalistic’ identities.
+However, throughout this period in history, regional designations did not form the basis of identities we take for granted today especially nation state or nationalistic identities.